APogue/APogue.github.io/_posts/posts/2024-08-05-Article-Draft-v2.md

 			- Why did they wait for the protest to be over before removing it?

+		- Incidents occurring on Nov 7th & 8th

+			- Nov 7th

 			- Nov 8th rally in support of Palestine

 				- Students went viral for screaming hate speech

 			- [Block and Drake respond](https://newsroom.ucla.edu/standing-against-bigotry-at-the-university-of-california)